FBoucher/stream-projects/_posts/2021/04/2021-04-28-Stream-173-Exploring-YouTube-Statistics-API.md

 ## Summary

 In this live stream session, Frank is exploring YouTube Statistics #API.
-The goal is to build and Azure Function that will collect videos statistics from each video in a #YouTube playlist using the .Net #SDK Google.Apis.YouTube
+The goal is to build an Azure Function that will collect video statistics from each video in a #YouTube playlist using the .Net #SDK Google.Apis.YouTube

 📺 - Twitch archive - stream no.173